 Once you've kneaded the dough, cover it and let rest for 1/2 hour.
 This lets the dough relax, so forming the pizza is easier.
 This recipe does not require the rising capabilities of sourdough, it just uses the taste of the starter.

 Once the dough has rested, roll out into a flat round pie-like shape.
 I prefer to roll the dough on baker's parchment, turning the dough 1/8 turn between rolls and only rolling the dough away from me.
 This makes it easier to make something similar to a circle.
 How large a circle?
+In class, we usually get about a 10 to 12 inch pie.
 It depends on your taste and how many people you have to feed.
+It also depends on the day.
+Some days you can go further.
+Other days, not so far - the condition of the start has a bit impact here.
+Fresher is better.
 However, if you get much past a 12 inch diameter, you'll have trouble finding freezer bags large enough to hold the pre-baked shells.

 Once you have a nice round pie shell, you may pre-bake it or top it and bake it.
 To pre-bake it, slide the parchment and pie onto a baker's peel, and then into the oven.
 It will work better if you use quarry tiles or baking stones.
 Bake about 5 minutes.
 It doesn't take long, so watch carefully.

 Once the shell is pre-baked, you may cool it and then freeze it, or top it and finish baking it.

 When you're ready to top the pizza, rub a bit of olive oil on the surface, as this helps keep the crust from getting soggy.
 Then top with your ingredients.
 There is some argument about what order to put ingredients on the pizza.
 I prefer to put the cheese on as the final layer.
 If you don't, the cheese doesn't brown and it just doesn't look like a pizza to me.